 Architects: Louis and Paul Kamper

-Architectural style: Chicago skyscraper with classical and Beaux Arts element
+Architectural style: Chicago skyscraper with classical and Beaux Arts elements

 Exterior material: Gray limestone